Geology of the Rocky Mountains: Precambrian

 The rocks in the Rocky Mountains were formed before the mountains were raised by tectonic forces.
 The oldest rock is Precambrian Wyoming craton that forms the core of the North American continent.
 The Wyoming Craton originated as a 100,000 km^{2} middle Archean craton that was modified by late Archean volcanic magmatism and plate movements and Proterozoic extension and rifting.
 The Wyoming Craton mainly consists of two rock units: granitoid plutons (2.8–2.55 Ga) and gneiss and migmatite.
 The granitoid rocks are mainly potassic granite and were derived principally from reworked older (3.1–2.8 Ga) gneiss.

-During the Paleoproterozoic, island-arc terrane associated with the Colorado orogeny accreted to the Wyoming Craton along the Cheyenne belt, a 500-km-wide belt of Proterozoic rocks named for Cheyenne, Wyoming.
+During the Paleoproterozoic, an island-arc terrane associated with the Colorado orogeny accreted to the Wyoming Craton along the Cheyenne belt, a 500-km-wide belt of Proterozoic rocks named for Cheyenne, Wyoming.
 As a result of the collision, older, Archean rocks of the Wyoming craton were intensely deformed and metamorphosed for at least 75 km inboard from the suture, which is marked today by the Laramie Mountains.
 The Colorado orogeny was likely part of the larger Yavapai orogeny, which extended across North America and probably to other continents that were joined to North America as part of the supercontinent, Columbia.

 In the Paleoproterozoic, terranes also accumulated on the west side of the Wyoming Craton, forming the Selway terrane in Idaho.

 Mesoproterozoic (~1.4 Ga) anorthosite and syenites of the Laramie Anorthosite Complex and granite intrude into rocks of the Colorado orogen in the Laramie and adjacent Medicine Bow Mountains.
 Both the anorthosite and granite transect the Cheyenne belt in the Laramide Mountains, and intrude crystalline rocks of the Wyoming province.
 These intrusions comprise the northernmost segment of a wide belt of 1.4 Ga granitic intrusions that occur throughout the Colorado orogen.

 The breakup of the Rodinia supercontinent produced rifts between 900 million and 600 million years ago in the Neoproterozoic.
 These deep extensional basement faults filled with sediments, such as the Uinta rift basin and were reactivated more recently in Earth history by orogenies.
 The Uinta Formation and Uncompahgre Formation are both examples of remnant Precambrian rift basin sediments.
 The end of the Neoproterozoic is not known from the rock record, indicating a period of long-running terrestrial erosion which produced by the Great Unconformity, from 1.1 billion to 510 million years ago.
 Twelve to 24 kilometers of basement rock eroded away.